Receive the pithiest, punchiest weekly Presentation Pointers known to man.

 People make fun of engineers–ribbing them for their introversion and poor communication skills.
 I don’t feel that way.
-Whenever I work with them on their speaking skills, I find them to be eager and open to new ideas.
+Whenever I work with them on their technical and scientific presentations, I find them to be eager and open to new ideas.
 When I give them a process to follow, they try to make it work, and generally they succeed.

 I recently worked with a chief engineer on an elaborate and complex presentation of a global HR initiative that would have significant impact on the careers of all the engineers in his company.